It's in their DNA

 Launched in 2010, AKESOgen provides genetic testing and analysis for a wide range of purposes and clients – from academic research to consumer products to clinical trials.

-In July, Co-founder and Chief Scientific Officer Mark Bouzyk shared a few facts and stories about the company’s meteoric rise.
-Here’s what he told us.
+In July 2018, Co-founder and Chief Scientific Officer Mark Bouzyk shared a few facts and stories about the company’s meteoric rise (below).
+At the end of 2019, AKESOgen was acquired by Tempus, a technology company advancing precision medicine through the practical application of artificial intelligence in healthcare.

 What’s with the name